 Each year, the Ad 2 Public Service Competition presentations are scored by an esteemed panel of industry judges from across the nation.
 While the panel of judges changes each year, the criteria they use to score your campaigns remains the same.

 It is recommended that when you’re developing your presentation for competition, you use the Judge’s Score Sheet to check your content and style.
-You may also want to reference this document before your campaign begins each year.
-Keep in mind that the oral presentation delivered at ADMERICA will count for 50% of your overall presentation score; your campaign book in Public Service for this year will count for the other 50% of your overall score.
+You might also want to reference this document before your campaign begins each year.
+Keep in mind that the oral presentation delivered at ADMERICA will count for 65% of your overall score; your campaign book in Public Service for this year will count for the other 35% of your overall score.

 (Note: The judges who score your presentation at ADMERICA, as well as their score of your book, are separate from those from the AAF’s Club Achievement competition.
 If you place in the Club Achievement competition, you are not guaranteed to do so in the presentation portion.
 Conversely, if you did not place in the Club Achievement competition, you still have a chance to do so in the presentation portion.)

 Average Yearly Campaign Value by Club